-The millennials – a misunderstood and sought-after demographic in the marketing world.
-Everyone wants to appeal to millinnials, but there is something entirely different about them that makes it a notoriously difficult task.
+Millennials are a misunderstood yet seriously sought-after demographic in the marketing world.
+Every marketer longs to attract millennials — since they’re the largest living generation with such tech-driven natures — but there’s something entirely different about Gen Y that makes appealing to them a notoriously difficult task.

-Although this is one way to garner engagement from millennials, it is definitely not the only way to connect with them.
-As addicted to social media as those 20-something year olds seem to be, it’s not their only digital focus.
-In fact, millennials spend just as much time, if not more, diving into their inbox everyday.
+Although this is one way to garner engagement from millennials, it’s not the only way to effectively connect with them.
+As captivated by social media as this group of 20-something year olds seem to be, it’s not their only digital focus.
+In fact, millennials spend just as much time, if not more, diving into their email inbox each day.

-If you’re interested in email marketing and you want to market to millennials, then you should be salivating right now.
-However, you shouldn’t assume that simply sending emails to that demographic is necessarily going to have any impact.
-Engagement with millennials requires a lot more tact and depth if you truly want to resonate with them.
+If you’re interested in email marketing and are looking to market to millennial group members, you firstly shouldn’t assume that simply sending messages to members of the right demographic is going to have any impact.
+Engagement with the Gen Y group requires a lot more tact and depth if you truly want to resonate with them.

-If you want millennials to get excited about what you are offering then you need to demonstrate that you are offering them something exclusive.
+If you want millennials to get excited about what you’re offering, you need to demonstrate that the benefits, prizes or information you’re extending is exclusive to them, only them and only through receiving your email.
 Millennials know how to take care of themselves in the digital realm, so what’s the reason for them to listen to you?

-Millennials (like everyone else) have short attention spans, but they are also very creative as a generation.
-They like to be engaged and act in a way that makes them feel like they are contributing to the creation of something bigger than themselves.
+Millennials are known for being and are seriously creative as a generation.
+They like to be engaged and act in a way that makes them feel like they’re contributing to the creation of something bigger than themselves.